 Hiring for culture actually brings many benefits to your organization.
 Let’s take a look at those benefits.

 First, hiring for culture actually lowers turnover rates and attrition costs.
 And we know how painful and expensive attrition can be for companies.
 When an employee is more aligned with your company culture, they stick around for longer.
 In fact, the average employee will stick around for 6 years, instead of around 2 years.
 That’s over twice as long!

 Lowering attrition has some great downstream benefits as well.
 When your company isn’t a revolving door of employees, it actually boosts employee morale and engagement.
-Improved morale and engagement have shown to boost productivity, creativity and even mental wellbeing.
+Improved morale and engagement have been shown to boost productivity, creativity, and even mental well-being.
 This means that your employees are coming in and doing their best work every day to help solve the challenges your organization faces!

 Lowering attrition also reduces strain on your recruitment team.
 Your HR professionals are maxed out and exhausted from the constant hiring loop.
 But hiring isn’t the only function of HR.
 And when they have time to focus on those other functions, it brings improvement to your entire organization.

 Hiring for culture can also support your DEI (diversity, equity, and inclusion) efforts.
 Focusing exclusively on hard skills, such as employment history and education, can actually exclude people from your candidate pool who would bring other traits and qualifications.
 By including culture alignment in your search you broaden your pool of candidates to include those who bring great communication, leadership, and organization skills that can vastly benefit your company.
 And by increasing the diversity at your company, your company will benefit from the different viewpoints they hold, allowing for more creative solutions to company and industry challenges.

 - Increased profits due to higher levels of productivity